About Me

 This section is pretty nerdy, but if you're like I am and enjoy the nerdy, this part is for you.

-I practice mostly psychodynamic and humanistic therapy, which means: I help clients establish insight and understanding into how their past impacts their present; emphasize their potential; and explore how they find meaning and purpose in life.
-I use an integrative approach drawing from different theories based off of what I think would best serve each client.
+I practice mostly psychodynamic and humanistic therapy from a relational stance.
+This means I help clients develop insight into how their past shapes their present, emphasize their inherent potential, and explore how they find meaning and purpose in life.
+I believe the therapeutic relationship itself is a core part of healing — not just the container for techniques, but an intervention in its own right.
+I show up as a genuine, emotionally present person and pay close attention to how you experience our connection.
+I use an integrative approach, drawing from different theories based on what I think would best serve each individual client.

 The theories I most commonly draw from are: